mltframework/mlt_web/miscellaneous/OpenGL.md

 * movit.mix (transition)
 * movit.overlay (transition)
-* qglsl consumer (a wrapper to multi consumer that uses Qt to abstract platform-specific !OpenGL context)
+* qglsl consumer (a wrapper to multi consumer that uses Qt to abstract platform-specific OpenGL context)
 * xgl consumer (X11 video-only)
 * glsl.manager (special filter used only by apps)